 The reason?
 It provided more than just an “unusual” flavor.
 Clove and ham complement each other.
 But like the glaze, sticking a few tiny cloves into a ham isn’t going to penetrate flavor to the core.

-It does give off a lovely aroma while baking and gives some flavor to the glaze and fruit.
+It does give off a lovely aroma while baking and gives flavor to the glaze and fruit.
 They need to be removed before carving.
 While they won’t hurt you if eaten, they aren’t pleasant.
 Kinda like chewing on a fragrant twig.

 - Pineapple juice- I use the juice from the can, just make sure your pineapples are packed in 100% juice.
 A 20 ounce can has approximately 3/4 cup liquid.
+If using fresh pineapple, buy pineapple juice.

 - Dijon mustard – I go with a smooth mustard, but grainy can work too.